PART 23 - GENERAL RULES ABOUT APPLICATIONS FOR COURT ORDERS

-(5) If an application is made after proceedings to enforce judgment have begun, it must be made to the court or County Court hearing centre which is dealing with the enforcement of the judgment unless any enactment rule or practice direction provides otherwise.
+(6) If an application is made after proceedings to enforce judgment have begun, it must be made to the court or County Court hearing centre which is dealing with the enforcement of the judgment unless any enactment rule or practice direction states otherwise.

-(a) this is permitted by a rule or practice direction; or
+(a) a rule or practice direction states otherwise; or

 (b) the court dispenses with the requirement.

-(1) The general rule is that a copy of the application notice must be served on each respondent unless a rule, practice direction or court order permits otherwise.
+A copy of the application notice must be served on each respondent unless a rule, practice direction or court order permits otherwise.

 23.5 Where an application must be made within a specified time, it is made in time if the application notice is received by the court within that time.

 (a) what order the applicant is seeking; and

 (b) briefly, why the applicant is seeking the order.

 (Part 22 requires an application notice to be verified by a statement of truth if the applicant wishes to rely on matters set out in the application notice as evidence)

 (1) A copy of the application notice must be served—